G6EJD/ESP32_Advanced_Weather_Server/README.md

 6. Enter your desired Units either Metric or Imperial.
 7. Enter the text for each item in the Language Translation Table. e.g. for 'de' 'Pressure' enter 'Druck'
     - For months you could use '01' for JAN, etc.

+If the SPIFFS wont start, or recover settings, then:
+1, Uncomment this line:   //SPIFFS.remove("/"+DataFile);             // In-case SPIFFS file gets corrupted, it can happen!
+2. Compile and upload, restart the EPS
+3. Comment line out, then re-compile and upload.

 OWM Supports the following languages: af Afrikaans, al Albanian, ar Arabic, az Azerbaijani